Many student loan borrowers are torn between saving for retirement and paying down their student loans.

 By refinancing, borrowers can free up some additional cash each month.
 This additional money can be put towards retirement in a 401(k) or an IRA.

 For example, suppose a borrower pays $500 per month on their student loans.
 They may be able to refinance and get the monthly payment lowered to $350.
-By refinancing, they have an additional $150 per month available.
-Instead of pocketing that money, it can be put aside in an IRA for retirement.
+This means an extra $150 monthly.
+Instead of keeping this money, they can invest it in an IRA.

 Depending upon the terms of the student loans, a borrower can refinance student loans to get them paid off more quickly AND use the additional funds available each month to save for retirement.
 The key to the process is finding the lowest refinance rates available.